Cognitive psychology: Modern perspectives

-Modern perspectives on cognitive psychology generally address cognition as a dual process theory, expounded upon by Daniel Kahneman in 2011.
+Some modern perspectives on cognitive psychology address cognition as a dual process theory, expounded upon by Daniel Kahneman in 2011.
 Kahneman differentiated the two styles of processing more, calling them intuition and reasoning.
 Intuition (or system 1), similar to associative reasoning, was determined to be fast and automatic, usually with strong emotional bonds included in the reasoning process.
-Kahneman said that this kind of reasoning was based on formed habits and very difficult to change or manipulate.
+Kahneman posited that this kind of reasoning was based on formed habits and very difficult to change or manipulate.
 Reasoning (or system 2) was slower and much more volatile, being subject to conscious judgments and attitudes.
+Cognitive psychologists have attributed a dual process theory to recognition memory, but most research specifying such a process revolve around reasoning and decision making.
+Not all cognitive psychologists conduct research under the assumption of dual processes.

-Applications
+Applications to Other Psychological Fields

 Abnormal psychology

-Following the cognitive revolution, and as a result of many of the principal discoveries to come out of the field of cognitive psychology, the discipline of cognitive behavior therapy (CBT) evolved.
+Following the cognitive revolution and many of the principal discoveries in cognitive psychology, the discipline of cognitive behavior therapy (CBT) evolved.
 Aaron T. Beck is generally regarded as the father of cognitive therapy, a particular type of CBT treatment.
 His work in the areas of recognition and treatment of depression has gained worldwide recognition.
-In his 1987 book titled Cognitive Therapy of Depression, Beck puts forth three salient points with regard to his reasoning for the treatment of depression by means of therapy or therapy and antidepressants versus using a pharmacological-only approach:
+In his 1987 book titled Cognitive Therapy of Depression, Beck puts forth three salient points about his reasoning for the treatment of depression by means of therapy-only or therapy and antidepressants versus using a pharmacological-only approach: